Magal (TV series)

 Magal is a 2007 Indian Tamil-language morning soap opera that aired Monday through Friday on Sun TV from 8 October 2007 to 14 October 2011 for 1015 episodes.
 It was highly praised in TRP ratings of Tamil serials.
-This show starred Meenakumari, Chandra Lakshman, Sulakshana, Kamalesh, Varalakshmi and Rishi among others.
+This show starred Meenakumari, Chandra Lakshman, Sulakshana, Kamalesh, Varalakshmi and Rishi.
 It was produced by Akash Khurana of Nimbus Television and directed by Francis Bapu.
 It also aired in Sri Lanka on the Tamil channel Vasantham TV.

 Plot

 This story revolves around a young woman named Kaveri (Meenakumari) and her family.
-She had finished college and went to work in a nursing home as a Nurse.
-Her family was impoverished.
-She has a father, mother, three sisters and one brother.
-Brother and father were indolent.
+She had finished college and went to work in a nursing home as a nurse.
+Her impoverished family includes her parents, three sisters and a brother.
+Her brother and father were indolent.
 She helped run the family.
 One big sister Padma (Yokini) worked in the shop, while sisters Priya (Kaviya) and Revathy (Dhanalakshmi) studied in college.

 Kaveri loved and married Karthick (Rishikesh).
 But Eashwari (Varalakshmi), daughter of Naggapan (Ramy Reddy), also loved Karthick and took revenge on both Karthick and Kaveri.
 Radhidevi breaks the family into more problems.
 Kaveri faces the issues and starts a business with her husband.

 This series took various types of stories in episodes between (500- till the end) with more important characters.
 Later, Shakthi (Chandra Lakshman) who was a strong woman, helps Kaveri take revenge on Easwari.
 In the last episode, Karthick killed Eashwari's father and went to jail.
 After that, Ravi (Karthick's brother and Shakthi's husband) is killed by Eashwari; then Shakthi took the gun and shot and killed Eashwari.
 Shakthi went to jail and showed in the last episode, after eight years, they both came out from prison and their children's born and their ages of 10 years and they returned to their work.

 This series shows that women are very strong Magal (Daughter).
 It had been praised high in TRP ratings of Tamil serial and received high praise from viewers.